ShameerKhan1/ShameerKhan1/README.md

 - 👋 Hi, I’m @ShameerKhan1 I am just a beginner love to code...
 - 👀 I’m interested in coding and learning about new technologies which will have positive impact on mankind and nature
 - 🌱 I’m currently learning to web 3.0 and ethereum blockchain.
+Also learning Android development in Java
 - 💞️ I’m looking to collaborate with anyone who is learning about web 3.0 and blockchain
 - 📫 You can contact me https://bit.ly/3U1hDyR